sgonzalezdev/plasmaapi/README.md

  4. Run your server
  **Command:** python manage.py runserver

 ### Please note the complete documentation is located on index page.
-If you need help or assistance, please contact the user sgonzalezdev or email at sgonzalezdev@gmail.com
+If you need help or assistance, please contact the user sgonzalezdev or email him at sgonzalezdev@gmail.com